Good Life (Kanye West song): Background

 West and T-Pain spent time in the studio together, most notably working on "Good Life".
-Speaking on his 'At: Guitar Center' podcast in 2011, T-Pain said that he thought of the song's concept when dining at a restaurant with West, focusing on him ordering lobster and Cristal.
-West was unaware of T-Pain "coming up with these things in my head" while he ordered, after they both arrived in their cars: "It's like, this is the good life."
+Speaking on his 'At: Guitar Center' podcast in 2011, T-Pain said that he thought of the song's concept when dining at a restaurant with West, focusing on him ordering lobster and Cristal while he "didn't know I was coming up with these things in my head" while he ordered, after they both arrived in their cars: "It's like, this is the good life."
 Once the singer heard the beat, he instinctively thought "this is what this song is about".

 According to record producer Jeff Bhasker, West said on his Glow in the Dark Tour that singing T-Pain's parts of the song through Auto-Tune live inspired his fourth studio album 808s & Heartbreak in 2008.
 West used the vocal technique for the album, to which T-Pain responded by voicing his approval: "He just had me in mind."
 The singer contributed songwriting to the album's track "RoboCop" and in 2015, he told Billboard that West was inspired by his 2005 debut album Rappa Ternt Sanga for 808s & Heartbreak and also recruited him to create a similar sound.
 T-Pain revealed that all his recordings for "Good Life" were hooks, recording five different versions of the chorus.
-He explained that West "put all them hooks together" for the song, calling him "a genius" after the final edit.
-The hooks were simply not to West, who desired a different one "that was real anthemic" and quickly impressed him, while he also placed one at the end of the song as the bridge.
+These hooks did not appeal to West, who desired a different one "that was real anthemic and blew his mind right away".
+T-Pain explained that West's solution was too "put all them hooks together" for the song while also placing one at the end of the song to serve as the bridge, calling him "a genius" after the final edit.
 West sped up the sample of "P.Y.T.
-(Pretty Young Thing)" for the song, a technique he had utilized frequently since his debut single "Through the Wire" (2003).
+(Pretty Young Thing)" for the song, a chipmunk soul technique he had utilized frequently since his debut single "Through the Wire" (2003).